arye762/z390hackintosh/README.md

 I followed the guide from the repo from [alieneotor](https://github.com/alienator88/ASUS-TUF-Z390M-Pro-Gaming-Hackintosh-OpenCore/tree/Ventura) since we have similar hardware.

 ### Configure OpenCore
 In this part, we have to go to the [Opencore Install Guide](https://dortania.github.io/OpenCore-Install-Guide/) repo and review all the details that will work for our hardware.
+Under Config follow Coffee Lake Config.plist.

+### Troubleshooting tips
+Installation boot part: You might need to press space in order to see the installer, as in later versions of OpenCore HideAuxiliary is enabled by default.

+In the installation process if it IS going through a loop process you might need to disable some kext and security settings, I saw this from youtube [TechNolLi HACKINTOSH IS OVER](https://youtu.be/Z9va5xRtuvw?t=477)